 Consul is a service discovery tool by hashicorp, it allows services/virtual machines to be registered to it and then provide dns and http interfaces to query on the state of the registered services/virtual machines.

-In prometheus, we need to configure it use consul_sd_targets.
-Prometheus will then query consul http interface for the catalog of targets to monitor.
+In Prometheus, we need to configure it using consul_sd_targets.
+Prometheus will then query the Consul http interface for the catalog of targets to monitor.

 Configuration file (prometheus.yml) for the MiddlewareHandler (com.networknt.metrics.prometheus.PrometheusHandler)

 // If metrics handler is enabled or not

 // If the Prometheus hotspot is enabled or not.

 And for each service API which you want to use Prometheus, there are several config changes that need to be made on handler.yml: